theargcoder/FastSudoku/README.md

 The latest version can solve *almost* any board in **under 9 microseconds (μs)** — that’s **under 9 millionths of a second**!

-The algorithm uses advanced techniques like **Minimum Remaining Values (MRV) Backtracking** to accelerate the solving process.
+The algorithm uses techniques like **Minimum Remaining Values (MRV) Backtracking** to accelerate the solving process.

 -----------------------------------------------------------------------------------------------------------------------------